The HIBEAM Instrument at the European Spallation Source: The HIBEAM beamline

-The mumetal shields are composed of an octagonal assembly in two nested shells with an inner diameter of 0.6 m and 0.75 m, from 4 individual bent segments around the circumference of maximum 750 mm width and 300 mm length in axial direction.
-The segments overlap by 50 mm and can be assembled after the vacuum chamber is installed and provide flexible access for instrumentation of the beam line.
-To achieve a residual field of $<$ 5 nT within the whole volume of the vacuum chamber by reduction of remanent magnetization of the passive magnetic shield, magnetic equilibration needs to be carried out.
+To achieve a residual field of $<$ 5 nT within the entire volume of the vacuum chamber, the remanent magnetization of the passive magnetic shield must be reduced through magnetic equilibration.
 With state of the art equilibration \cite{9075432} by a sinusoidal current with linearly decreasing envelope over 20 s into a set of toroidal coils wound around the inner octagonal shield (also in independent sections of the shield), this goal is feasible (as demonstrated in \cite{10.1063/1.5141340}).
-To obtain optimal performance along the beam line, the enlarged diameter of the shield ensures that remanent fields close to the shield surface do not case more than 5 nT at the inside of the vacuum chamber.
-The shield will be mounted every 1.5 m with screws on detachable plastic frames, which separate the shields mechanically and electrically from the vacuum chamber and each other.
-Even with increased thickness of the shields in the middle third of the length to compensate for additional flux from the earth field.
-However, in the free flight region, the magnetic field requirement is only $10^{-9}$~T, which is achieved by a separated mumetal ring-section placed to catch residual flux from the detector, while not guiding the flux into the shielded region.
+To achieve optimal performance along the beamline, the increased diameter of the shield ensures that remanent fields near the shield surface do not exceed 5 nT inside the vacuum chamber.
+The shield will be mounted at 1.5 m intervals using screws on detachable plastic frames, which mechanically and electrically isolate the shields from the vacuum chamber and from each other.
+Additionally, the shields will be thicker in the middle third of their length to compensate for the increased flux from the Earth's magnetic field.
+However, in the free flight region, the magnetic field requirement is only $<$ 5~nT, which is achieved by a separated mu-metal ring-section placed to catch residual flux from the detector, while not guiding the flux into the shielded region.
 Also, for the vacuum chamber, additional constraints apply to the detection region with the annihilation target inside the vacuum chamber and the detector placed outside.
-Due to the geometry of the annihilation target and the extreme background requirement, the quality of the reconstruction of the reaction particles must be of very high quality.
-In turn, the material thickness of the chamber must be small to avoid angular broadening $\theta_0$ of the annihilation products passing the material due to Moliere scattering.
-For aluminum with 0.5 mm wall thickness, this effect is small enough to accommodate for the reconstruction precision required by the 100 $\mu$m thick annihilation target, taken into account in the design of the vacuum chamber.
+Due to the geometry of the annihilation target and the stringent background requirements, the quality of the reconstruction of the reaction particles must be of very high quality.
+In turn, the material thickness of the chamber must be small to avoid angular deflection $\theta_0$ of the annihilation products passing the material due to Moliere scattering.
+For aluminum with 5 mm wall thickness, this effect is small enough to be accommodated with the reconstruction precision required by the 100 $\mu$m thick annihilation target, taken into account in the design of the vacuum chamber.
 Here, the chamber wall is milled down to the required thicknesses and deformed due to the vacuum pressure, with only thick strips of material left to match the structural stability requirements.
 The loss in shielding efficiency for 1-100 Hz due to the reduced material thickness does not extend more than 0.5 m into the shield.
-With the specific requirements for this setup, the experiment is also future technology demonstrator in the magnetic aspects: Ring-geometry for field reduction were specifically developed in preparation for this project, which enable the modularization of magnetic shields, easy access through shields for pumping and sensing, as well as minimization of large stray fields at the end of the shields; Thickness variations of the shield layers and the segmentation of the magnetic equilibration procedure was also specifically investigated and developed as preparation for this project.
+With the specific requirements for this setup, the experiment is also a future technology demonstrator in its magnetic aspects: the ring-geometry for field reduction was specifically developed for the HIBEAM instrument, which enables the modularization of magnetic shields, easy access through shields for pumping and sensing, as well as minimization of large stray fields at the end of the shields.
+Thickness variations of the shield layers and the segmentation of the magnetic equilibration procedure were also specifically investigated and developed in preparation for this project.
 Magnetic equilibration is also done to ensure stability of applied magnetic fields inside the shield.